What is the role of the Governors?

 What do they do?

-There is a full meeting of the governing body at least once a term.
-In addition governors belong to one or more committees who also meet at least once a term - Resources including Health and Safety, Human Resources and Children and Learning.
+There is a School Committee meeting at least once a term.
 The governing body fulfils its role in three basic ways:

 By providing a strategic view